mcoyne16/RPE-exercise/README.md

 ```

 > NOTE: if you see an error like "ModuleNotFoundError: No module named '...'", it's because the given package isn't installed, so run the `pip` command above to ensure that package has been installed into the virtual environment

+## Gameplay

+Now you are ready to play the game.
+You should see your selected user name in the welcome message, and the game will prompt you to select one of "rock", "paper", or "scissors".
+Once you type and enter your choice, the computer's random choice will be revealed, followed by the results.
+Run the game script again to continue playing.